BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/check-a-portal-is-relevant.md

 ## 4. Where to start?

 Where do users start searching/exploring the data?
 If the data portal does not not allow users to search for data directly from the homepage, they should easily find instructions where to start.

-## 5. Navigate home

-Help users easily navigate to homepage.
-If users arrive at other pages, and not the homepage, they should be able to easily access the Home or the About Us pages.

 ## When to use